 The Bullseye features a green circle with a floating dot in place of a front sight dot.
 Center this dot as you would the front dot on a standard two-piece night sight set, and you’re good.
 It does take a bit of getting used to, but sight acquisition can be speedy once you do.

-A bit of a novelty, maybe, or an idea that needs a bit more developing to be truly epic.
+A bit of a novelty, maybe, or an idea that needs a bit more development to be truly epic.
 This sight is a love or hate option, in my opinion.
 It doesn’t offer the brightest illumination in the dark and may not be the best option if your eyesight isn’t great.

 The real advantage of moving the dot to the back is that shooting with both eyes open becomes marginally easier as the action takes place on one plane.
 The dot centers without any possibility of being obscured by the rear sight, which may shave nano-seconds between raising the pistol and acquiring a clear sight picture when compared to a three-dot setup.
 Meprolight calls it a game-changer.
 Worth a try, but possibly not for everyone.